jide1965/BBCRadioProject/BBCRadio-App-Project/ReadMe/ReadMe.txt

   - In src/main/ resources - I created a folder named com.myselenium.app.bbcradionav.drawer and kept my log4j.properties and radionavdrawer.feature

-  - I designed the application to run simultaneously on  3 diffrerent browser type, you only need to include the browser name in radionavdrawer.feature but I only included Chrome now.
+  - I designed the application to run simultaneously on  3 different browser type, you only need to include the browser name in radionavdrawer.feature but I only included Chrome now.

 3 Architecture of my Application
 --------------------------------